shigon255/AI_Final_Auto_Aiming/README.md

 ### Setting
 + Some parameters(Screen size, ...) should be modified to fit your own device.
 You can modify them in utils/FPSUtils.py in each directories.
++ There're also some parameter that might affect the accuracy of the system.
+Detail of parameters will be described below.

 ## How to control
 + Press W key, your mouse will move to the detected object on images automatically.